bobmacneal-spok/aws-node-rest-api-mongodb/README.md

 # aws-node-rest-api-mongodb
-This example uses an AWS Lambda using NodeJs.
+This example is an AWS Lambda using NodeJs.
 The Lambda exposes four REST endpoints meant to create, fetch, update or delete a User resource.

 The endpoints connect to an instance of mongoDB hosted on [mLab](https://mlab.com/).